BrightIT/docker-ipython-selenium-client/README.md

 Examples below use  `selenium_net` network to make connection between containers, we also use a prebuild selenium container with firefox, you can get both using this commands:

     $ docker network create --driver bridge selenium_net
-    $ docker run -e no_proxy=localhost --network=selenium_net --name selenium_firefox -d -p 4444:4444 -p 5900:5900 selenium/standalone-firefox-debug
+    $ docker run -e no_proxy=localhost --network=selenium_net --name selenium_firefox -d -p 4444:4444 -p 5900:5900 selenium/standalone-firefox-debug:2.53.1

-This will start a `firefox` with vnc access [vnc://localhost:5900](vnc://localhost:5900) and password: `secret` that can be used to run selenium tests.
+This will start a `firefox` with vnc access that can be used to run selenium tests.
+To open vnc on `osx` run:

+    $ open vnc://localhost:5900
+    # and type password: secret

 ### Usage - iPython interactive selenium session
 Given the above container is running you can run an interactive ipython sessions  as follows: